-- 1) The reference to the other feature object - 2) The association used for the relationship (Given by the code from the Feature catalogue) - 3) The code of the role used within the association.
-Each association between the objects A and B has two roles, one for the relationship from A to B and one from the relationship from B to A. 5. a the association (Association) has the relation of the relation

-E.g. the association 'Aggregation' has the roles: 'Consists of' and 'Is part of'.
+- 1) The reference to the other feature object - The association used for the relationship (Given by the code from the Feature catalogue) - 3) The code of the role used within the association.
+Each association between the objects A and B has two roles, one for the relationship from A to B and one from the relationship from B to A. - E.g. the association 'Aggregation' has the roles: 'Consists of' and 'Is part of'.

 Note that only one direction of the relationship has to be encoded explicitly, the other direction is always implicit.
 E.g. an aggregation object has encoded the relationships to its parts but there is no explicit encoding for the relationships from the parts to the aggregation object.
 For each association a separate field has to be used.
 The association itself can have attributes.
 The attributes are encoded in the field by the same mechanism as described for the ATTR field.
-The same subfields are used at the end of the association field
+The same subfileelds are used at the end of the association field